Modeling Physical Noise

 \[ \dot{\rho} = \sum_{ij} M_{ij} \left( A_i \rho A^\dagger_j - \frac{1}{2} A^\dagger_j A_i \rho -\frac{1}{2} \rho A^\dagger_j A_i \right) \equiv L[\rho] , \]

-Noise operators \(A\)
+Noise Operators \(A\)

-In our software, operators \(A_i\) are chosen to be Pauli-matrices, \(\sigma^x_n, \textrm{i}\sigma^y_n, \sigma^z_n\) (single-qubit noise on qubit \(n\)), and more generally Pauli products, \(\sigma^x_n\sigma^x_m,\sigma^x_n\textrm{i}\sigma^y_m,\sigma^x_n\sigma^z_m,\ldots\) (multi-qubit noise).
-An imaginary factor is added to Y-operators ( \(\sigma^y_n\rightarrow \textrm{i}\sigma^y_n\) ) so that we avoid having imaginary numbers in matrix \(M\) of the physical noise.
-(The effective rate matrix can however end up having imaginary entries.)
+In our software, the \(A_i\) operators are chosen to be Pauli matrices, \(\sigma^x_n, \textrm{i}\sigma^y_n, \sigma^z_n\) (single-qubit noise on qubit \(n\)), and more generally Pauli products, \(\sigma^x_n\sigma^x_m,\sigma^x_n\textrm{i}\sigma^y_m,\sigma^x_n\sigma^z_m,\ldots\) (multi-qubit noise).
+An imaginary factor is added to Y operators ( \(\sigma^y_n\rightarrow \textrm{i}\sigma^y_n\) ) to avoid having imaginary numbers in the physical noise matrix \(M\).
+(The effective rate matrix, however, may end up having imaginary entries.)

-Rate matrix \(M\)
+Rate Matrix \(M\)

-\[ \sigma^-=\frac{1}{2}\left( \sigma^x + \textrm{i}\sigma^y \right) = \begin{pmatrix} 0 & 1 \ 0 & 0 \end{pmatrix}, \\ \sigma^+=\frac{1}{2}\left( \sigma^x - \textrm{i}\sigma^y \right) = \begin{pmatrix} 0 & 0 \ 1 & 0 \end{pmatrix} \]
+\[ \sigma^-=\frac{1}{2}\left( \sigma^x + \textrm{i}\sigma^y \right) = \begin{pmatrix} 0 & 1 \\ 0 & 0 \end{pmatrix}, \\ \sigma^+=\frac{1}{2}\left( \sigma^x - \textrm{i}\sigma^y \right) = \begin{pmatrix} 0 & 0 \\ 1 & 0 \end{pmatrix} \]

 \[ \dot{\rho} = \gamma_{\textrm{damping}} \left( \sigma^-_1 \rho \sigma^+_1 - \frac{1}{2} \sigma^+_1 \sigma^-_1 \rho - \frac{1}{2} \rho \sigma^+_1 \sigma^-_1 \right) \]